 Cassini wrapped up its four-year planned mission in June 2008 and then embarked on the Cassini Equinox mission, which went through to September 2010.
 During those two years, Cassini flew past Titan 26 times and Enceladus seven times.
 It also zipped by Dione, Rhea and Helene once.

 Now the probe is in the Cassini Solstice Mission, which is intended to last until September 2017.
-Saturn's solstices will come in May of that year, meaning it will be summer in the northern hemisphere and winter in the southern hemisphere.
+The probe focused on a series of flybys of Saturn's icy moons, particularly Enceladus and Titan.
+Saturn's solstices will come in May 2017, meaning it will be summer in the northern hemisphere and winter in the southern hemisphere.

 Because Cassini arrived at Saturn at the last solstice, NASA says this extension will let scientists study seasonal changes in detail at the ringed planet.

 Saturn orbits the sun every 29 Earth years.
-By the time Cassini reaches the end of its extended mission, the spacecraft will have accompanied the planet for about two decades.
+By the time Cassini reaches the end of its extended mission, the spacecraft will have accompanied the planet for about half of that journey.